What Does Range Mean In A Car?

 Tesla Supercharger stations allow Tesla cars to be fast charged

 An electric car calculates range using essentially the same principles.
 The ECU knows precisely how much charge is in the batteries in the same way your phone registers your remaining battery percentage.
-This reading is displayed on the dashboard for the driver to watch.
+This reading is displayed on the instrument panel for the driver to observe.

-An electric car also calculates its own “fuel” economy.
+An electric car also calculates its own “fuel” efficiency.
 In EVs, this is measured as either MPGe (miles per gallon equivalent) or miles per kWh.
-It’s exactly the same concept as “miles per gallon” – just the electrical version.
+It’s precisely the same concept as “miles per gallon” – just the electrical variant.

 Car Efficiency Formula